-Shopify's recently announced a new Locations feature (currently in beta) that allows sellers to create multiple locations that hold inventory for products.
+Shopify's Locations feature allows sellers to create multiple locations that hold inventory.
 This feature provides Shopify users with even more control over their inventory tracking.

 This article provides instructions on how to configure ShipStation so you can view the Shopify inventory stock count specific to each location.